 Then there's the post-selected model of time travel, which involves distorted probability close to any paradoxical situation [source: Sanders].
 What does this mean?
 Well, put yourself in the shoes of the time-traveling assassin again.
 This time travel model would make your grandfather virtually death proof.
 You can pull the trigger, but the laser will malfunction.
 Perhaps a bird will poop at just the right moment, but some quantum fluctuation will occur to prevent a paradoxical situation from taking place.

 But then there's another possibility: The future or past you travel into might just be a parallel universe.
 Think of it as a separate sandbox: You can build or destroy all the castles you want in it, but it doesn't affect your home sandbox in the slightest.
 So if the past you travel into exists in a separate timeline, killing your grandfather in cold blood is no big whoop.
 Of course, this might mean that every time jaunt would land you in a new parallel universe and you might never return to your original sandbox.

 Confused yet?
 Welcome to the world of time travel.

-Explore the links on the next page for even more mind-blowing cosmology.
+Explore the links below for even more mind-blowing cosmology.